johnwfinigan/R-builder-sif/README.md

 # R-builder-sif

 This is a tool for automating builds of R and R packages into a container.
-Both Docker format and Singularity format can be created.
-The tool is built to be usable on Linux and under Docker Desktop on Mac.
-There is now experimental support for Rancher Desktop on Mac and Podman on Linux.
+Both Docker format and Apptainer (Singularity) format can be created.
+The tool is built to be usable on Linux and under Docker Desktop on Mac, but is designed to be container runtime agnostic, and any roughly Docker-compatible runtime should work.

 On Linux, your build machine must have Docker or Podman installed.
-You do not need singularity installed on your build machine to use this tool to generate .sif files.
+You do not need Apptainer or Singularity installed on your build machine to use this tool to generate .sif files.

 ## News - read this if you used previous versions

+* Default Linux base image updated to Ubuntu 22.04, since 20.04 has less than a year left of standard support

+* Experimental support for using a Rocky Linux 8 base image: ```git fetch origin unstable-rocky8 && git checkout unstable-rocky8```

+* Default R updated to 4.4.0

+* Podman support now well tested and is the recommended container runtime on Linux: ```export R_BUILDER_SIF_CONTAINER_CMD=podman```

 * Bug fix: scripts are now all run with bash -e to ensure that they fail on first error